Kibzik/Kibzik/README.md

 <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="28">
 </h1>

-I'm Kiryl, a Data Specialist(Scientist, Analyst, Engineer) with 3+ years of experience in classic DS.
+I'm Kiryl, a Data Specialist(Scientist, Analyst, Engineer) with 3+ years of experience.
 I'm passionate about the field of data and using a data-driven approach for every business.

 <p align = "center">